 Overall

-Freelancers, writers, drivers, and others can benefit from completing a self-assessment using the SWOT method.
-It is also beneficial for businesses.
-The method can help the participant identify their best attributes, their worst attributes, and the threats they may face.
+The SWOT method can help the participant identify their best attributes, their worst attributes, and the threats they may face.
 Then, they can begin working to find ways to overcome problems and use their strengths to their benefit.

 A SWOT analysis can be completed in a few minutes, although it is important to speak to others.
 It could make the difference between picking the wrong career field and selecting one in which the applicant will thrive.